dbgjerez/pelorus-workshop/README.md

     source_url: https://github.com/konveyor/pelorus.git
 ```

-Take it and copy into the pelorus folder.
+Take it and copy it into the pelorus folder.
 Now, we will upgrade the installation with this command:

 ```zsh
 ❯ helm upgrade pelorus charts/pelorus --namespace pelorus --values values-pelorus.yaml